 The Big Butterfly Count is a UK-wide survey which aims to help scientists assess the health of the environment.
 It does this by asking the public to count the amount and type of butterflies (and some day-flying moths) they see.
 It’s the largest butterfly survey of its kind in the world.
-The data it provides is invaluable to Butterfly Conservation enabling them to better protect the environment for butterflies, wildlife and people.
+The data it provides is invaluable insight to Butterfly Conservation enabling them to better protect the environment for butterflies, wildlife and people.

 We caught up with Gillian Power, Head of Communications at Butterfly Conservation, to understand how our software is helping them efficiently monitor butterfly and moth populations across the UK and why citizen science projects, like these, are so important to conservation.

 “Hi Gillian, it’s great to catch up with you.
 We’ve seen that the uptake for the Big Butterfly Count has been fantastic again this year.
 Why did you choose Natural Apptitude as your software provider for your flagship project?“

 “We launched the Big Butterfly Count in 2010.
 As with all citizen science projects, we want to make it bigger and better year on year.
 In order to do this, we knew we needed to use software that was suitable for both our citizen scientists and our data scientists and ecologists behind the scenes.